yashumayank/unreleased/orthoMCL_Molev/README.md

 Run all-vs-all homology search with your preferred tool such as Blastp or MMseq.
 Set the output format to blast-like tabular format.

-Use the homology search results from above to run ORX with default settings
+Use the homology search results from above to run with default settings

 ```
 Rscript orthoMCL.R -p all_vs_all_homology_results.tab -p protein_sizes.tab